From 09 October 2012 to 13 January 2013 – at the Thyssen-Bornemisza Museum, Madrid.

 A ‘must see’ exhibition!

 I recently went to this exhibition in Madrid and found it exceptionally worthwhile and enlightening.
 If anyone gets a chance to go, I recommend it.
 The post-impressionist painter, Paul Gauguin gave creative light to the 19th century with his experimental use of color and fusion style.
-His work has been an inspiration for many including Pablo Picasso.
-Gauguin’s paintings illustrate the exoticism enthused by his time spent in Tahiti and the exploration of primitivism in all its forms paving the way to the Synthetist style.
+His work has been an inspiration for many including Pablo Picasso. does ivermectin get rid of scabies Gauguin’s paintings illustrate the exoticism enthused by his time spent in Tahiti and the exploration of primitivism in all its forms paving the way to the Synthetist style.